 9:00 AM - 3:30 PM

-With fall registration opening this week on April 30th, one of the most common questions we receive is, “How many dance classes should I enroll my dancer in?”
+With fall registration opening on May 1st, one of the most common questions we receive is, “How many dance classes should I enroll my dancer in?”
 Kid’s schedules are more full than they have ever been and it’s a natural first question.
 Should you do one day of dance, one day of soccer, music lessons, and drama?
 Is it better to be well-rounded or to become more skilled in fewer activities?
 How do you decide what activities to introduce your kid to and how frequently to do them?
 Dance is an activity and art form that takes time, dedication, and patience to master.
 The more time your child spends in class, the faster they will progress.

 The more you learn about how people learn, the more you realize that skill is not born but is a product of the environment.
 Daniel Coyle, an expert researcher in learning and skill development said in his book The Talent Code, “Although talent feels and looks predestined, in fact, we have a good deal of control over what skills we develop, and we have more potential than we might ever presume to guess.”
 To sum up an incredibly insightful book (which you should definitely read), skill is gained by consistently pushing the limits of your ability, failing, and trying again.
 And again.
 The more you do this, the more skill you build.